adobe/butler/contrib/README.md

 The blob retrieval option only has one option that can be used.
 If you use this option, then you are do not have to set the BUTLER_STORAGE_ACCOUNT environment variable.

 1. storage-account-name
+1. storage-account-key

 #### storage-account-name
 The `storage-account-name` option is name of the Azure Storage Account

+#### storage-account-key
+The `storage-account-name` option is key for the Azure Storage Account

 Here is an example: